Curator ・ Researcher ・ Writer working across Japan and South Korea.

 Nishinari has long been referred to as a “problem area” in Osaka.
 It is often summarized through the postwar histories of poverty, labor, and riots in Japan.
 But what I encountered there felt somewhat different.

 Until the Meiji period, Nishinari Ward was largely a rural area.
-To understand how this neighborhood came to be represented with such a problematic face, we have to begin with Shinsekai, located right next to Tennoji, and with Tsutenkaku, the tower that stands shining at its center.
+To understand why this place came to be represented with such a problematic face, we have to begin with Shinsekai—literally “New World,” a district built in the early twentieth century as a vision of modernity—just next to Tennoji, and with Tsutenkaku Tower rising at its center.

-When I happened to visit, Tsutenkaku at night was lit up with a message celebrating the Osaka Expo 2025.
+When I visited, the tower was lit up at night with a message celebrating the 2025 Osaka Expo.

 Tsutenkaku Observatory in 2025.

-In 1903—the same year as the earliest record of Jeju haenyeo crossing to Tsuruhashi—this area became a site where modern Japan showcased its latest technologies.
-Under the name “Human Pavilion,” Ainu, Koreans, Chinese, and Okinawans were exhibited.
+Including The 1903 Fifth National Industrial Exhibition, Osaka has hosted three major expositions in total.
+In that same year—1903, the very year that marks the first recorded arrival of Jeju haenyeo in Tsuruhashi—this site became a stage on which modern Japan showcased its latest technologies.
+Under the name “Human Pavilion,” Ainu, Koreans, Chinese, and Okinawans were put on display.

-Today, Shinsekai is a chaotic district filled with takoyaki stands, kushikatsu shops, izakaya, pachinko parlors, and the towering signboards of Mega Don Quijote.
-But immediately after the exposition, “Shinsekai” (literally, “New World”), true to its name, was a successful model of Western imitation, filled with ornate attractions—carousels, cable cars, music halls, and even artificial waterfalls and valleys.
+Today, Shinsekai is a chaotic landscape of takoyaki stands, kushikatsu shops, izakaya, pachinko parlors, and the oversized signs of Mega Don Quijote.
+Yet in the immediate aftermath of the exposition, Shinsekai was, true to its name, a “New World”—a successful model of Western imitation, filled with ornate attractions such as a carousel, a cable car, a music hall, and even an artificial waterfall valley.

-After the war, more people gathered in search of work, and as labor demand surged during the reconstruction period, the population of Nishinari—just across from Shinsekai—grew rapidly.
-Yoseba, lodging areas for single day laborers, were densely built, and even now the Airin district of Nishinari remains the area where the largest number of these facilities still exist.
+After the war, as people gathered in search of work and labor demand surged during the reconstruction period, the population of neighboring Nishinari Ward grew rapidly.
+Yoseba—cheap lodging districts for single day laborers—spread densely across the area, and even today, the Airin district of Nishinari remains one of the places where such yoseba are most concentrated.

 A wall in Nishinari.
 One of the most well-known.